How to Tell If an Image Is Real

 Why “Realistic” Is Not the Same as “Real”

-AI-generated imagery is becoming increasingly realistic.
+AI-generated imagery is becoming increasingly realistic—but realism alone does not make an image real.

 Why Metadata, Reverse Search, and Watermarks Aren’t Enough